dannypsnl/sauron/README.md

 [![Test](https://github.com/racket-tw/sauron/actions/workflows/test.yml/badge.svg)](https://github.com/racket-tw/sauron/actions/workflows/test.yml)
 [![Coverage Status](https://coveralls.io/repos/github/racket-tw/sauron/badge.svg?branch=develop)](https://coveralls.io/github/racket-tw/sauron?branch=develop)

-Sauron is a plugin of DrRacket to make it be a better Racket IDE.
-For example,
+Sauron is a plugin of DrRacket to make it be a better Racket IDE, see more in [user guide][user-guide], the following shows something you can do with the plugin.

 1. Refactoring
 2. File explorer
 3. Auto formatting
 4. Jump to definition

-and you can see more in [user guide](https://docs.racket-lang.org/sauron/user-guide.html).
+5. ...

 ### Install